-Fishless cycling process starts with giving a “nitrosamines” bacteria something to eat.
-We simulate the waste of fish by adding ammonia to the fishless cycling process.
-Add 5 ppm of your ammonia to your aquarium.
-After adding ammonia, then regular ammonia and nitrite tests should begin.
-Actually, you could get away with testing only ammonia and looking for the value you will lose.
-Your tank is a closed system, so when you add the ammonia to 5 ppm, it will remain at 5 ppm until the “nitrosamines” bacteria develop in sufficient quantities to reduce ammonia.
-Any drop in ppm of ammonia will soon lead to detectable nitrite.
+The fishless cycling process starts with giving a “nitrosamines” bacteria something to eat.
+We simulate the wastes of fishes by adding ammonia to the fishless cycling process.
+Add five ppm of ammonia to your aquarium.
+After adding ammonia, regular ammonia and nitrite tests should begin.
+You can get away with testing only ammonia and looking for the value you will lose.
+Your aquarium is a closed system, so when you add the ammonia to 5 ppm, it will remain at five ppm until the “nitrosamines” bacteria develop to sufficient quantities to reduce ammonia.
+Any drop in ppm of ammonia will soon lead to detectable Nitrite.

-Step 2 – Maintain Ammonia and Watch Nitrite Levels:
+Step 2 – Maintain Ammonia and Observe Nitrite Levels:

-At this point, the first crew of “nitrosamines” bacteria is in place and is producing nitrite as waste, which will be food for the next crew of “nitrobacteria” bacteria.
+After dosing ammonia into the tank, the first crew of “nitrosamines” bacteria are in place and produce Nitrite as waste.
+This waste will be food for the next crew of “nitrobacteria” bacteria.
 “Nitrosamines” need food to stay alive, so start administering ammonia as needed.
-You may not need to take doses every day; simply test and add as needed, when ammonia read 0 or 1 ppm, continue and add about 2 ppm.
+You may not need to take doses every day; simply test and add as needed, when ammonia read 0 or 1 ppm, add about two ppm.

-Apart from that, it is a waiting game for the second group of bacteria to grow exponentially; You know that this has happened when the nitrite shows a drop and nitrate is detected in a test.
-A second important part of this phase is to test ammonia and nitrite and make sure that they don’t exceed 5 ppm.
-It isn’t that important with Ammonia as the bacteria will reduce this if it gets a little too high (from your dosing).
-When your tanks Nitrite reading is above 5 ppm, you need to perform a water change, and then test Nitrite again the next day.
+Apart from that, it is a waiting game for the second group of bacteria to grow exponentially.
+You know that this has happened when the Nitrite shows a drop and nitrate is detected in a test.
+Now you need to make sure that ammonia and Nitrite don’t exceed five ppm.
+When your tanks Nitrite reading is above five ppm, you need to change water change and then test Nitrite again the next day.

 Step 4 – Add your Fish and Other Critters:

-You did it!
-Your time and perseverance have been worth it and now you have optimized your tank to receive new fish, shrimp and any other cattle that you are planning.
-The established beneficial bacteria are strong enough for the full load of the cattle in your tank, so it is not necessary to introduce the fish gradually; you can add all your planned occupants at once if you wish.
-If you delay adding fish, you can continue to administer ammonia daily until you are ready (to continue feeding all the beneficial bacteria).
+Yes, you did it!
+Your time and perseverance have been worth it, and now you have optimized your tank to receive new fish, shrimp, and any other critters that you are planning.
+The established beneficial bacteria are strong enough for the full load of the critters in your tank, so it is not necessary to introduce the fish gradually; you can add all your planned occupants at once if you wish.
+If you delay adding fish, you can continue to administer ammonia daily until you are ready (to keep feeding all the beneficial bacteria).
 Once you’re ready, just make your big water change to eliminate the nitrate.